mui/material-ui/docs/src/pages/styles/basics/basics-zh.md

 export default withStyles(styles)(HigherOrderComponent);
 ```

-{{"demo": "pages/css-in-js/basics/HigherOrderComponent.js"}}
+{{"demo": "pages/styles/basics/HigherOrderComponent.js"}}

 ## Nesting selectors

 You can nest selectors to target elements inside the current class or component.
-The following example is powered by the Hook API, it works the same way with the other APIs.
+The following example uses the Hook API, but it works the same way with the other APIs.

 ```js
 const useStyles = makeStyles({